 As long as a vehicle has been well looked after and regularly serviced, you might also consider buying a second-hand car.

-Because of depreciation, used cars are considerably cheaper than new ones.
-If the car is only a couple of years old, it might still have some years remaining on the warranty and servicing you can use.
+If the car is only a couple of years old, it might still have a valid new car manufacturer warranty and also access to capped-priced servicing.

 A downside of buying a used car is that you’ll have to take the car as is.
-However, there are thousands of used cars available for sale in the market.
-Take the time to look and you’re bound to find one that ticks most, if not all, of your boxes.
+There are usually many used cars available for sale in the market, so take the time to look and you’re likely to find one that meets most of your needs.

-Many factors can influence your buying decision, and while each make and model can appeal differently, knowing what you want most out of a car is key in helping you decide whether to buy brand new or go second-hand.
+Many factors can influence your buying decision, and while each make and model can appeal differently, knowing what you need the most is key in helping you decide whether to buy brand new or go second-hand.

 This article provides you with factual information only and is not intended to imply any recommendation about any financial product(s) or constitute tax advice.
 If you require financial or tax advice you should consult a licensed financial or tax adviser.
 Neither Pepper nor its related bodies, nor their directors, employees or agents accept any responsibility for loss or liability which may arise from accessing or reliance on any of the information contained in this article.
 For information about whether a Pepper loan may be suitable for you, call Pepper on 13 73 77 or speak to an accredited Pepper Money broker.